Compton, California Therapists

 An Overview of Mental Health in Compton, California

 Over 97,000 people live in Compton with a median household income of only $49,000 versus the California median of $67,739.
 The cost of living in Compton, California is also approximately 19% higher than it is elsewhere in the state.
-This poverty, along with widespread gang activity, contributes to the mental health disorders present in the city.
+This poverty and widespread gang activity contribute to mental health disorders in the city.

-Despite the young age of the people living in Compton, California, with the median being only 25 years old, the poverty rate is 25.5%.
+Despite the young age of the people living in Compton, California, with a median of 25 years old, the poverty rate is 25.5%.
 The abundance of minority groups and non-English speakers may contribute to the health of the inhabitants of Compton.

 Approximately 40% of the minority group are homeless, increasing the likelihood of the following disorders.